 Final Verdict for Tsukiji Food Lovers

-If you want to combine the Toyosu tuna auction with a guided Tsukiji food route, compare the start time, included food, viewing details, and cancellation policy before booking.
+You want to combine the Toyosu tuna auction with a guided Tsukiji food route in one morning.
+Compare the start time, included food, meeting point, viewing details, transport arrangements, and cancellation policy before booking.

 Hi, I’m Kai.
 I’m a Tokyo-based travel writer, tourism industry insider, and the author of a published guidebook for international visitors to Japan.
 With over 10 years of professional experience at a leading Japanese tourism company, my mission is to help you skip the tourist traps and navigate Japan’s best destinations like a local.
 I believe the perfect day trip is like a traditional kaiseki meal: a beautiful balance of precise planning and unforgettable seasonal discovery.
 When I’m not out conducting field research, you’ll usually find me drafting new itineraries with one of my favorite fountain pens!